SkylineCommunications/DataMinerSSHCommandoExecutor/README.md

 # DataMiner SSH Commando Executor
-This application package will install an automation script on DataMiner.
+This application package will install an Automation script on DataMiner.
-With the script you'll be able to setup an SSH connection to a remote server and execute a single command.
+With the script you'll be able to set up an SSH connection to a remote server and execute a single command.

 ## Parameters
-To run the automation script some parameters are needed:
+To run the Automation script, some parameters are needed:

-- host : hostname or ip of the server you want to execute the command on
+- **host**: The hostname or IP of the server you want to execute the command on.
-- port : ssh port that is configures (standard this is 22)
+- **port**: The SSH port that is configured (default: 22).
-- username : username that has SSH rights
+- **username**: A username that has SSH rights.
-- password : password of the username
+- **password**: The password that corresponds with the username.
-- command : command you want to execute
+- **command**: The command you want to execute.

 ## DLL Reference
-To run the automation script an existing opensource dll was used, SSHNET.
-The dll is embedded in the app package and automatically installed with the automation script.
+To run the Automation script, an existing open-source DLL was used, SSHNET.
+The DLL is embedded in the app package and automatically installed with the Automation script.